TanStack/router/docs/framework/react/api/router/RouterEventsType.md

 title: RouterEvents type
 ---

 The `RouterEvents` type contains all of the events that the router can emit.
-Each top-level key of this type, represents an events that the router can emit.
+Each top-level key of this type, represents the name of an event that the router can emit.
+The values of the keys are the event payloads.

 ```tsx
 type RouterEvents = {